 Table 5.8: Results for the Isolet dataset with the Min-Max normalization method

-The classification time could be improved up to factor 8.
-Important is that the classification accuracy of a SVM with RBF-kernel could be reached.
+The classification time could be improved up to 8 times.
+Important is that the classification accuracy obtained with a SVM with RBF-kernel could be reached.

 5.1.5 USPS Dataset